What Are The Basic Items In An Estate Plan? What Does Each Item Do?

 You will often see attorneys preparing other documents for people, such as a power of attorney or an advanced healthcare directive, which go towards helping the other family members with what to do if the testator is ill.
 Those are important to people’s life plans but technically are not part of your estate plan.
 However, estate planning is the right time to be contemplating becoming ill or being incapacitated and allowing someone else to have the authority to tell the doctors what to do.
 There are other documents as well.
 Sometimes, there are trustee certificates, which tell the brokerage firm, bank, or life insurance company that there is a trust, who is the trustee and the property is to be put into the name of the trust.

-What Are Different Types Of Trusts?
-Can They Be Used To Protect My Assets?
+What Are The Different Types Of Trusts, And How Can They Be Used To Protect My Assets?

 There is a great variety of trusts but, mainly, they are split into revocable and irrevocable trusts.
 A revocable trust can be amended or completely cancelled and, generally, does not have immediate income tax consequences.
 An irrevocable trust is exactly that; it cannot be revoked, except in very unusual circumstances.
 There are circumstances where an irrevocable trust can be terminated by the court.
 That does not happen often and it is very expensive and time-consuming.